jfrog/jfrog-vscode-extension/README.md

 ## 🔥 Reporting Issues
 Please help us improve by [reporting issues](https://github.com/jfrog/jfrog-vscode-extension/issues) you encounter.

-## 💻 Code Contributions
+## 🫱🏻‍🫲🏼 Contributions
-We welcome community contribution through pull requests.
+We welcome contributions from the community through pull requests.
+To assist in enhancing this project, please review our [Contribution](CONTRIBUTING.md) guide.

-### Guidelines
--   If the existing tests do not already cover your changes, please add tests.
--   Please run `npm run format` for formatting the code before submitting the pull request.